Landlords – how to do good virtual viewings

 You then need to mutually agree the date and time slot and the video call platform you will both use.
 Up to 20 minutes should be more than sufficient time to tour the property and ask each other questions.

 Any video call viewing is going to look better when there is still natural light so try to organise the virtual viewing during daylight hours.
-During lockdown, everyone apart from key workers are going to be at home for most of the day in any case.
-Even once lockdown restrictions are relaxed, we believe home working will become a more regular occurrence for those that are able to do so.

 In terms of video call platforms we recommend whatever is free, widely used and able to accommodate multiple participants so WhatsApp, Zoom and Google Hangouts are the order of the day.
 All of these work whether you have an Apple IOS or Google Android smartphone but if the prospective tenant doesn’t have a smartphone then Zoom might be the best bet as it’s great on laptop and desktop computers too.

-Pre-virtual tour planning and preparation
+Step Two: Pre-virtual tour planning and preparation

 You should aim to tidy the property as you would normally for viewings in normal circumstances.
 Even though your prospective tenants will not there in person, you still want to present the property looking at its best; free of untidy and unsightly clutter.